Lilin dance: Origin

-Occording to traditional Indonesian folklore, there was once a girl whose fiancé had left to go trading.
+According to traditional Indonesian folklore, there was once a girl whose fiancé had left to go trading.
 One day, the girl lost her engagement ring somewhere near her home.
 She searched for it across her yard by using a candle placed on a plate.
 In her search, the girl bent to the ground, rushing across the yard.
-Her twisting and turning to balance the candle appeared to look like beautiful dance moves.
+Her twisting and turning to balance the candle appeared to be beautiful dance moves.
 It was from here that the Candle Dance originated and began to spread across Indonesia.

 Occasions

 Traditionally, the Candle Dance strictly happened during festivals around the Harvest Season: honoring the god of their community, to convey gratitude to God for the prosperity of the community, and to pray for a bountiful harvest.
-In recent times however, it has begun to be used in entertainment and art.
-In weddings it is part of during interlude performances, usually after the pasambahan.
+In recent times, however, It has begun to be used in entertainment and art.
+In weddings, it is part of interlude performances, usually after the pasambahan.
 The dance has also been done to enliven cultural events and public performances.